What are the skills a journalist needs in today’s fast-paced, exciting, digital world?

 Our Journalism students benefit from being part of a small and supportive academic community.
 There are weekly lectures, practicals where you’ll learn interviewing skills, and other interactive seminars to help you find your feet and establish ways of working confidently, creatively and collaboratively.

 You’ll be encouraged to take part in Hertfordshire and London’s vibrant media scene through work placements and making industry contacts.
 Recent students have worked for diverse media outlets ranging from the BBC to Hello! magazine and local news sites.

 There are also opportunities to get involved in activities that complement your studies, such as writing for the University’s newspaper or working at community and local radio.
 On campus, this includes Crush Radio, the country’s longest-running university radio station, and Trident Media, UH’s video and print media outlet, run by the Students’ Union.

-You’ll be able to network with industry professionals invited to our Media Matters guest lecture series, such as journalist Georgina Lawton, of Gal-dem, the online and print magazine written by women and non-binary people of colour, Terry Mansfield, top executive from Hearst Corporation, publishers of magazines and websites including Cosmopolitan, Digital Spy and Men’s Health, as well as independent broadcasters and the BBC.
+You’ll be able to network with industry professionals invited to our Media Matters guest lecture series, such as journalist Georgina Lawton, of Gal-dem, the online and print magazine written by women and non-binary people of colour, Terry Mansfield CBE, top executive from Hearst Corporation, publishers of magazines and websites including Cosmopolitan, Digital Spy and Men’s Health, as well as independent broadcasters and the BBC.